lowrycode/ski-arise-project/README.md

 The deployed site was manually tested on various devices and web browsers to check that they are fully responsive and consistent in their appearance and functionality.
 These manual tests were conducted by myself and others.

+Form data was checked using the Network Tab in Google Chrome's DevTools.

-The code was also checked using validators and the Lighthouse tool in Google Chrome's DevTools
+The code was also checked using validators and the Lighthouse tool in Google Chrome's DevTools.

 ## Browser Testing